lemonsqueeze/scriptweeder/README.md

 Other stuff
 -----------

-`utils/google_nojs.js`: example showing how to disable javascript but still allow userjs to run on one site only without depending on jsarmor.
+`utils/google_nojs.js`: example showing how to disable javascript but still allow userjs to run on one site only without depending on scriptkiddie.
 This one does it for google search.